hereon-GEMS/pydidas/versions/dev/_sources/manuals/cmdline_global/cmd_diffraction_exp_context.rst.txt

     * - detector_mask_file (optional)
       - str
       - n/a
       - The path and filename for the detector mask file.
 This file is used in pyFAI integration plugins.

 The :py:data:`detector_name` is only relevant for referencing any pyFAI object but is included in the metainformation and should be set correctly.
-The Parameters for numbers of pixels and pixelsize exactly what the name suggests.
+The Parameters for numbers of pixels and pixelsize do exactly what the name suggests.

 Defining the detector manually
 """"""""""""""""""""""""""""""